-In Ontario, the issuance of licences to conduct lottery schemes is governed by Order-in-Council 2688/93.
+In Ontario, the issuance of licences to conduct lottery schemes is governed by Order-in-Council 1413/08.
 This Order-in-Council sets out in very broad terms the basic framework within which licences to conduct lottery schemes may be granted or revoked.
-The framework established by Order-in-Council 2688/93 is explained in great detail in the Lottery Licensing Policy Manual (Toronto: Entertainment Standards Branch, 1993).
-The Lottery Licensing Policy Manual also sets out the eligibility criteria for lottery licences and the terms and conditions that may be attached to their issuance.90
+The Lottery Licensing Policy Manual sets out the eligibility criteria for lottery licences and the terms and conditions that may be attached to their issuance.
+91

 Once a charity has been issued a licence, it will need access to gaming premises, gaming assistants and gaming equipment in order to conduct a lottery scheme.
 The supply of this equipment and these services by third parties is regulated under the Gaming Control Act, 1992, S.O.
 1992, c.
 24. As per the Alcohol and Gaming Regulation and Public Protection Act, 1996, S.O.
 1996, c.
-26, Sched. the administration of the Gaming Control Act, 1992 and the regulations enacted thereunder is the responsibility of the Alcohol and Gaming Commission of Ontario.91 Certain gambling activities are also provided by the Ontario Lottery and Gaming Corporation, which is created by and subject to the Ontario Lottery and Gaming Corporation Act, 1999, S.O.
-1999, c.
-12, Sched.
-L.
+26, Sched., the administration of the Gaming Control Act, 1992 is the responsibility of the Alcohol and Gaming Commission of Ontario.
+Certain gambling activities are also provided by the Ontario Lottery and Gaming Corporation, which is created by

-C.R.C., c.
+Royal Canadian Mounted Police Superannuation Regulations, C.R.C., c.
 1393 (enacted under the Royal Canadian Mounted Police Superannuation Act, R.S.C.
 1985, c.
 R-11).

-89 Subsection 52(1) of the Labour Relations Act, 1995, S.O.
+Subsection 52(1) of the Labour Relations Act, 1995, S.O.
 1995, c.
 1, Sched.
-A provides that employees who object to joining a union or paying union dues on religious grounds may be permitted to instead make equivalent donations to a charity.
+A provides that employees who object to joining a union or paying union dues on religious grounds may be permitted to instead may equivalent donations to a charity.
 Similar provisions appear in subsection 53(2) of the Colleges Collective Bargaining Act, R.S.O.
 1990, c.
 C.15; and subsection 70(2) of the Canada Labour Code, R.S.C.
 1985, c.
 L-2.
 Also, subsection 215(1) of the Canada Corporations Act, R.S.C.
 1970, c.
 C-32 provides that certain corporate bodies created otherwise than by letters patent have the power to "subscribe or guarantee money for charitable or benevolent objects".